DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

 layout: post
 title:  "Bit Flags in JavaScript"
 description: "How to create and use bit flags in JavaScript"
-tags: [Bit Flags, Low-Level, Useless, Fun, C, C++, JavaScript, Bitwise]
+tags: [Bit Flags, Bit Fields, Low-Level, Useless, Fun, C, C++, JavaScript, TypeScript, Bitwise]

 ---